ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/Differential Expression Analysis.md

 sample_info

 ```
-Explanation: Each sample must have a label that tells DESeq2 which group it belongs to.
+👉 **Explanation:** Each sample must have a label that tells DESeq2 which group it belongs to.

-Step 4: Create DESeq2 Dataset
+### Step 4: Create DESeq2 Dataset

 We combine the count matrix and sample information into a DESeqDataSet.
 ```{r}